Samuel Johnson OAM has been working in the entertainment industry for over 20 years as an actor, radio presenter, voiceover artist and philanthropist.

 Samuel has also become a popular MC for corporate and charity events.

 Four years after hopping off the unicycle for the second time, the Love Your Sister organisation is going strong.
-Having achieved all the goals they set out to achieve and so many more, Samuel continues to raise the bar and has set himself another challenge – to raise $10million for research.
-He is now well on his way, having already raised over $7million dollars.
+Having achieved all the goals they set out to achieve and so many more, including raising $10million for research, Samuel continues to raise the bar and set himself other challenges.
 Samuel won’t stop raising awareness until cancer is vanquished.